Freaky/Compactor/README.md

 * [`compact.exe`] is a command-line tool that ships with Windows 10.
 If you're familiar with the command line and batch files, maybe you'd prefer that.
 Weirdo.
 * [CompactGUI] is a popular Visual Basic program that shells out to `compact.exe` to do its work, instead of using the Windows API directly as Compactor does.
 It has some... performance issues, particularly with larger folders.
+* NTFS has supported [LZNT1 compression][lznt1] since 1995, hidden behind a checkbox under `Properties` &rarr; `Advanced Attributes`.
+It's less flexible and has a reputation for poor performance, but is more set-it-and-forget-it.

 Are you aware of any others?
 Do let me know.